philc/book-notes/business/7 powers - hamilton helmer.md

     interactions.
 The boundaries of the network effects determine the boundaries of the business."
 * Indirect network effects (AKA demand side network effects)
-  * "If a business has important complements and these complements are somehow exclusive to each offering, then a leader will attract more and/or better complements.
+  * "If a business has important complements and these complements are somehow exclusive to each offering, then a leader will attract more and/or better complements."
   * Examples: a mobile OS having a good app ecosystem, which a new entrant cannot replicate.

 ## Counter positioning (chap 3)